VisionEval/VisionEval-Docs/docs/04-verspm.md

 </table>

 ##### DVMT Split by Road Class (marea_dvmt_split_by_road_class.csv) {-}
 This input file is OPTIONAL.
 It is only needed if the user wants to modify the dvmt split for different road classes.
+This data can be derived from the FHWA [Highway Statistics](https://www.fhwa.dot.gov/policyinformation/statistics.cfm) data.

 * **LdvFwyArtDvmtProp**: Proportion of light-duty daily vehicle miles of travel in the urbanized portion of the Marea occurring on freeway or aerial roadways
 * **LdvOthDvmtProp**: Proportion of light-duty daily vehicle miles of travel in the urbanized portion of the Marea occurring on other roadways